Advocacy in Digital Democracy: Use, Impact and Democratic Consequences (ADVODID, ERC Consolidator Grant)

 The PAIRDEM project examines the nature, the shaping factors and the consequences for policy-making of party-group relationships in long-established democracies across the world.
 It aims at a) mapping the character of contemporary party-interest group relationships, mainly as an organizational phenomenon, b) identifying the shaping factors of party-group relationships in this sense (at the country and party/group level) and c) measuring patterns of party-group influence and their impact on public policy.
 The project is financed by a grant for “FRIHUMSAM Young Research Talents” from The Research Council of Norway awarded to Elin Allern (PI).
 She is supported by a project team consisting of Tim Bale, Heike Kluever, Thomas Poguntke, Anne Rasmussen, Paul Webb, Christopher Witko and David Marshall.

 Left-wing Parties and Trade Unions across the World

 This project conducted a comparative study of party-trade union relationships in 13 different countries with Elin Allern (Oslo) and Tim Bale (Queen Mary) as principal investigators.
 Together with Simon Otjes, I was responsible for the Dutch country study.

 Interest representation in Denmark, the Netherlands and the United Kingdom

 In 2006 I received a grant from from the Danish Agency for Science, Technology and Innovation to examine Europeanization of interest intermediation in Denmark, the Netherlands and Great Britain.
 The project gathered information from more than 1,200 national interest group respondents in the three countries about their activities and lobbying targets in EU and national policy.
-A key aim was to investigate how national interest groups interact with national political parties and how much the EU affects this pattern of interaction.
+A key aim was to investigate how national interest groups interacted with national political parties and how much the EU affected this pattern of interaction.